akshit-mahendru/maiven_task/README.md

 # Readme

 I have tried to make it a bit more organised than just a single script.
 Each step has its own file with proper comments.
 Head to `/main.py` to see more how everything connects there or install dependencies in shell using `pip install -r requirements.txt` and then run `python main.py`.
-There are few other commqne line options mention in the `/main.py` However, those were mostly useful for debugging and demonstration.
+There are few other command line options mention in the `/main.py` However, those were mostly useful for debugging and demonstration.

 ## How It Works